 1st Tennessee woman elected to full term in Congress dies

 CHATTANOOGA, Tenn.
-(AP) — Marilyn Lloyd, who became the first Tennessee woman elected to a full term in Congress and went on to serve two decades, has died.
+(AP) — Marilyn Lloyd, the first Tennessee woman elected to a full term in Congress, has died.
 She was 89.

 Lloyd’s family said in a statement that the congresswoman died Wednesday.